AashinShazar/TradingML/PortfolioOptimizer/README.md

 # Portfolio Optimizer

 ## Project Overview
-This project aims to optimize the allocation of funds within a portfolio.
+This project aims to optimize the allocation of funds within a portfolio by exploring the Efficient Frontier principle.

-Some of the optimizations it explores are:
-  - Efficient Frontier
-  - Equal Risk
-  - Maximum Diversification
-  - Minimum Variance

 ## To-Do
 - Code explanations
+- Exploring other optimizations

 ## Requirements
 The python requirements to run this notebook is outlined in the requirements.txt file.